Table of Contents

 even think about asserting a link to Mark HOPKINS until you have consulted

 Timothy HOPKINS's book on HOPKINS genealogy (see

 below).
-And please note, the HOPKINS estate was settled by the
+And please note, the HOPKINS estate was legally settled

-no hope of getting any money from the estate.
+hope of getting any money from the estate, now.
+Absolutely none.

 Despite all the documentation I've placed online showing that Mark HOPKINS, railroad baron, was the one born in New York (s/o Mark HOPKINS & Anastasia Lukens KELLOGG), people still email me arguing that he was born in North Carolina (s/o Edward HOPKINS & Hannah CROW), so I've created this page discussing the evidence.
 Please study this page.
 If you have evidence to the contrary, I'm always open to new data and to correcting any mistakes I may have made, but please don't write me about your unproven, undocumented family legend.
 It's your job to prove your legend, not my job to disprove it.

 |Husband: Mark HOPKINS

 Birth: 1 Sep 1813, Henderson, Jefferson Co., NY